claudroiu/claudroiu.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Economics at the [Free University of Bolzano-Bozen](https://www.unibz.it/en/), under the supervision of [Francesco Ravazzolo](http://www.francescoravazzolo.com/).
-My research interests are in Macroeconomics with a particular emphasis on Fiscal and Monetary Policy.
+I am a PhD Candidate in Economics at the [Free University of Bolzano-Bozen](https://www.unibz.it/en/), under the supervision of [Francesco Ravazzolo](http://www.francescoravazzolo.com/).
+My research interests are in macroeconomics with a particular emphasis on the interaction between fiscal policy and monetary policy.

 Please find my Curriculum Vitae [here](https://claudroiu.github.io/files/cv.pdf).

 ____________
 ### Working Papers
-Money Supply and Fiscal Policy (with [Marco Lorusso](https://www.ncl.ac.uk/business/people/profile/marcolorusso.html) and [Francesco Ravazzolo](http://www.francescoravazzolo.com/))
+On the Interactions between Money Supply and Fiscal Stimuli (with [Marco Lorusso](https://www.ncl.ac.uk/business/people/profile/marcolorusso.html) and [Francesco Ravazzolo](http://www.francescoravazzolo.com/))

 Distortionary taxation in a New Keynesian Model